How might we support homeowners in sustaining homeownership and building generational wealth?

-For many first-time Black homeowners in Minnesota, the journey doesn’t end at closing - that’s where the challenges often begin.
+For many first-time homeowners in Minnesota, the journey doesn’t end at closing - that’s where the challenges often begin.

 Minnesota’s disparities in homeownership are some of the widest in the nation.
 76% of white households own their homes as compared to 30% of Black households.
 Black households also face a 30% to 50% likelihood of returning to renting.